min69u/Reforestation/README.md

-## Animal Fact #25: Most bobcats are not named bob.
+## People are making apocalypse jokes like there’s no tomorrow.